UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 Notes:
-Now that we know where we are, let’s see what we have using the command `ls` (short for “listing”), which prints the names of the files and directories in the current directory:
+Now that we know where we are, let’s see what this directory contains by using the command `ls` (short for “listing”), which prints the names of the files and directories in the current directory.
 Again,
 our results may be different depending on our operating system and what files or directories we have created previously.

+In our example in the slide,
+we have one file with a `txt` extension which indicates that this files contains text, and we have five files without an extension
+(some of these appear to be directories, but we can't know for sure from this output).

 ---